2020 European Amateur Team Championship

 The 2020 European Amateur Team Championship took place 10–12 September at Hilversumsche Golf Club in the Netherlands.
 It was the 37th men's golf European Amateur Team Championship.

 Venue

 The club was founded in 1895, as the fourth golf club in the Netherlands.
-Its present course consists of nine holes opened in 1918, designed by Henry Burrows, and nine holes opened in 1928, designed by Harry Colt.
-Latest major course changes was designed by Kyle Philips in 2009.
+Its course for the championship consisted of nine holes opened in 1918, designed by Henry Burrows, and nine holes opened in 1928, designed by Harry Colt.
+Latest major course changes were designed by Kyle Philips in 2009.

 The championship course was set up with par 72.

 Format

 Due to the COVID-19 pandemic, the championship was played in a reduced format, with 14 teams participating, each of them with four players.
 All competitors played one 18-hole-round of stroke-play on the first day.
 The team scores were based on the leading three scores of each team.

 After the first day the leading eight teams formed flight A and competed in knock-out match-play over the next three days.
 The teams were being seeded based on their positions after the stroke play.
 Contests consisted of one foursome game in the morning and two singles in the afternoon.
 If a game was level after 18 holes, extra holes were played to get a result, although if the overall match result was already determined, later games that were level after 18 holes were halved.

 The remaining teams, not qualified for Flight A, competed in a similar bracket in Flight B, to determine their final standings.